Test-time regression: a unifying framework for designing sequence models with associative memory: Test-time regression as a framework for designing sequence layers

-\paragraph{A recipe for designing your own architecture.} Although \autoref{eqn:general-least-squares} succinctly summarizes our framework, it leaves many details unspecified.
+\paragraph{A recipe for designing your own sequence layer.} Although \autoref{eqn:general-least-squares} succinctly summarizes the memorization step of our framework, it leaves many details unspecified.
 For example, over which class of regressors $\Mcal$ should we consider?
 Additionally, which associations should we prioritize memorizing?
 Finally, which optimization procedure should we use to minimize the loss?
 The regression-memory correspondence thus allows for a vast design space.
 We partition this wide landscape into three simple design choices: \begin{enumerate} \item the relative importance of each association, specified through weights in \autoref{eqn:general-least-squares}, \item the function class $\Mcal$ over which we search, \item the minimization algorithm, \end{enumerate} giving us a formulaic ``recipe'' for deriving sequence layers that can perform associative recall.